Professors Tom Cooper (Chair), Zahi Haddad, and Nancy Lumpkin;

 Twenty-one hours required in Business Administration and Economics including BUA 210, 211, 326, 348, and 353; ECO 221 and 223.

-Additionally, the Business Administration and Economics Department participates in interdisciplinary majors in the following areas (B.S. degrees): Business Administration/Computer Science Management Information Systems; and Business Administration and Ethics.
-Also, it offers an interdisciplinary B.A. degree in Commerce, Language, and Culture.
+Additionally, the Business Administration and Economics Department participates in interdisciplinary majors in the following areas: Business Administration/Computer Science Management Information Systems (B.S. degree) and Commerce, Language, and Culture (B.A. degree).

 210. Principles of Accounting I. (3 hours) This is a sequence course.
 It deals with the accounting policies, procedures, theories, and practices of merchandising and service concerns.
 Emphasis will be placed on the accounting cycle, balance sheet, income statement, partnerships and the Generally Accepted Accounting Principles (GAAP).
 Achieving proficiency in Excel Spreadsheet is a course requirement.
 Fall and Spring